-This is a reminder that the recovery is not always as simple as just forward progress.
+This is a reminder that recovery is not always as simple as just forward progress.
 It is fragile and we will most likely continue to see setbacks.
 Until then there is more hope on the schedule.
-Japan, the #3 market globally, allowed key prefectures of Tokyo and Osaka to re-open cinemas June 1.
+Japan, the #3 market globally, allowed key prefectures of Tokyo and Osaka to re-open cinemas on June 1.
 These prefectures represent around 35% of the market and were shut since April 25.
-The Netherlands is also welcoming back guests to cinemas from June 5 having been closed five and half months.
+The Netherlands is also welcoming back guests to cinemas from June 5 having been closed for five and a half months.

 If you have comments or questions about Gower Street’s charts and articles; to sign up for our free newsletter; or subscribe to our Road to Recovery reports, which track all the latest news and information around the world, please visit our website at: https://gower.st